Explicitly Modeling Subcortical Vision with a Neuro-Inspired Front-End Improves CNN Robustness: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the project Center for Responsible AI reference no. C628696807-00454142, financed by the Recovery and Resilience Facility, by project PRELUNA, grant PIDC/CCIINF/4703/2021, and by Fundação para a Ciência e Tecnologia (FCT), under grant UIDB/50021/2020.
+This work was supported by the project Center for Responsible AI reference no. C628696807-00454142, and by national funds through Fundação para a Ciência e a Tecnologia, I.P.
+(FCT) under projects UID/50021/2025 and UID/PRR/50021/2025.

 \thefigure{\Alph{section}\arabic{figure}} {A\arabic{figure}} \thetable{\Alph{section}\arabic{table}} {A\arabic{figure}} \appendixpage